Nazem Kadri: Colorado Avalanche (2019–2022)

 For the 2021–22 season, the NHL returned to its normal competition structure.
 It would be Kadri's best season to date, as he scored 28 goals and recorded 59 assists, setting new bests in assists and total points.
-For the first time in his career he scored over a point per game.
-Prior to sustaining an upper body injury in March, Kadri had been on pace to hit the 100-point threshold for the first time in his career.
-He missed eight games, but returned for the final games of the regular season.

-Kadri again found himself at the center of controversy when, in Game 3 of the Avalanche's 2022 playoff second round series against the Blues, he collided with Blues goaltender Jordan Binnington while charging the netfront.
-As a result, Binnington was forced to exit the game with a lower body injury and sit out the remainder of the series.
+For the first time in his career, he scored over a point per game.
+Before sustaining an upper-body injury in March, Kadri had been on pace to hit the 100-point threshold for the first time in his career.
+He missed eight games but returned for the final games of the regular season and the Avalanche finished the season as a team as the top seed in the West and the Presidents’ Trophy runner-up to the Florida Panthers.
+Kadri again found himself at the center of controversy when, in Game 3 of the Avalanche's 2022 playoff second-round series against the Blues, he collided with Blues goaltender Jordan Binnington while charging the net front.
+As a result, Binnington was forced to exit the game with a lower-body injury and sit out the remainder of the series.
 The Avalanche, behind at the time, won the game.
-Blues coach Craig Berube, when asked about the incident, said only "look at Kadri's reputation.
+Blues head coach Craig Berube, when asked about the incident, said only "Look at Kadri's reputation.
 That's all I've got to say."
-Kadri denied that he had intended to injure Binnington, while Avalanche coach Jared Bednar insisted it was an accident resulting from a collision between Kadri and Calle Rosén, a Blues defenseman.
+Kadri denied that he had intended to injure Binnington, while Avalanche head coach Jared Bednar insisted it was an accident resulting from a collision between Kadri and Blues defenceman Calle Rosén.
 Binnington was alleged by Kadri to have hurled a water bottle at him during an on-camera interview after the game.
-As a result of the incident, Kadri received numerous racist and Islamophobic threats on social media, to the point that the matter was referred to the city police.
-Despite this, in Game 4 he scored his first career playoff hat-trick, leading the Avalanche to a 3–1 edge in the series.
+In Game 4, he scored his first career playoff hat-trick, leading the Avalanche to a 3–1 edge in the series.
 Blues forward David Perron was later fined for cross-checking Kadri during the game.
 The Avalanche won the series, advancing to the Western Conference Final for the first time in twenty years.
 In Game 3 of the Western Conference Final against the Edmonton Oilers, Kadri was injured after being cross-checked into the boards by Oilers forward Evander Kane, and Bednar announced that he would miss the rest of the series "if not longer."
 Kadri underwent thumb surgery.
-Defying initial expectations, Kadri returned to play in Game 4 of the Avalanche's Stanley Cup Finals series against the Tampa Bay Lightning, scoring the game-winning overtime goal.
-The Avalanche would go on to win the Cup.
+Defying initial expectations, Kadri returned to play in Game 4 of the Avalanche's Stanley Cup Finals series against the two time defending Stanley Cup champion and Tampa Bay Lightning, scoring the game-winning overtime goal.
+The Avalanche would go on to win series in six games to clinch the Cup.
 Kadri's status as the first Muslim player to win, as well as the sport's most famous Muslim player, attracted attention afterward.